conversejs/converse.js/docs/source/setup.rst

 format.

-In this case, you would also use the :ref:`credentials_url` setting, to specify a URL from which converse.js should fetch the username and token.
+In this case, you would also use the :ref:`credentials_url` setting, to specify a URL from which Converse should fetch the username and token.